 Our Museum Gift Store and our permanent and changing exhibitions are open seven days a week from 1:00 to 4:00 p.m.

 Walk-ins for tours are welcome if space is available.
 Purchase tickets through the above link to ensure a spot for your preferred tour time.

 Museum tour admission is $6 per person.
 Members enjoy free admission.
-We are closed major holidays including Easter, July 4, Thanksgiving, Christmas Eve, Christmas Day, and New Year's Day.
+We are closed major holidays including Easter, July 4, Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.